KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/troubleshooting/iis-issues.md

 **Solution #1:**

-Add the local user IIS_IUSRS and the AD Domain Service Account user (for example: apisvc) to the NTFS permissions of the folder **C:\KopiCloud-AD-API**.
+Add the local user IIS_IUSRS and the AD Domain Service Account user (for example apisvc) to the NTFS permissions of the folder **C:\KopiCloud-AD-API**.

 **Solution #2:

-There is a reference in the web.config of the IIS to missing component.
+There is a reference in the web.config of the IIS to a missing component.

 Make a copy of your file **C:\KopiCloud-AD-API\web.config** and replace it with the code below: